Easy Cite referencing tool

 The Library includes as many examples of reference types as possible.
 If the style does not include your specific reference example, consider applying the format from existing examples within Easy Cite to your reference or checking the relevant style manual.

-For guides to other referencing styles, or if you'd prefer to work with a printed guide, visit our Referencing guides for printing.
+If you are looking for guides to other referencing styles, or if you'd prefer to work with a printed guide, we have printable referencing guides.

 The Easy Cite referencing tool is inaccessible to keyboard users and some assistive technologies.
 You can navigate it on touch screen devices.
-Check the Referencing guides for printing for more accessible alternatives.
+Check the printable referencing guides for more accessible alternatives.

 Introduction to using Easy Cite